Read time: 1 minute 25 seconds

 - 46% of Australian adults had low literacy skills

-All users will have different needs at different times and in different circumstances, for example:
+All of us will have different needs at different times and in different circumstances, for example:

 - a person with vision impairment who requires a screen reader to navigate or contribute to a web page